scottibe/watson_api_for_ruby/README.md

 ```
 analysis = PersonalityAnalysis.create_twitter_analysis('twitter_user_name')
 ```
-You do not need to include the @ symbol in fron of the user_name.
+You do not need to include the @ symbol in front of the user_name.

 The same can be done to analyze the tone of the tweets, again, just replace PersoanlityAnalysis with ToneAnalysis.